 Penal law, Israel, punishment, sanctions, sentencing, criminal code, desert, judges, judicial discretion, mitigation, aggravation, sentencing guidelines, criminal justice

 Robinson, Paul H., "Comments on [Israeli] Proposal for Structuring Judicial Discretion in Sentencing" (2011).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 362.